RIKXy-editor/gethub/replit.md

 - `/welcomer` - Auto-send welcome messages to new members + optional role assignment
 - `/sticky` - Create sticky messages that repost when users chat
 - `/schedule` - Schedule messages to send at specific times with repetition options (daily/weekly/monthly)
+- `/dm` - Send DMs to all members with a specific role (admin only)

 ### System Features
 - Rotating status messages showing editing-related activities (changes every 15 seconds)